 University and Commonwealth Government Scholarships

-Full-time research students are eligible to apply for University and Commonwealth Government scholarships, which are awarded during one main round offer.
+Prospective and current research students are eligible to apply for University and Commonwealth Government scholarships, which are awarded during two rounds.
 They provide a living allowance so you can commit to full-time study.

 Scholarships are granted on the basis of academic merit, which includes your undergraduate grade point average and extra research attainments.